Loading Events

 Perseid Meteor Shower LATE NIGHT Star Party

-• Event will begin Friday evening at 10PM, and the sky-park will remain open until 2AM Saturday morning.
+– The event will begin Saturday evening at 7pm, and the sky-park will remain open until 2am Sunday morning.

-• Feel free to come anytime between 10pm and 2am.
+– Feel free to come anytime between 7pm and 2am (the later the better for observing).
 Lay back, relax, and stay as long as you would like.

-• Although the meteors will be the big show for the evening, we will have our telescopes trained on dozens of beautiful objects throughout the evening.
+– Although the meteors will be the “(shooting) star of the show”, we will have our various telescopes trained on dozens of beautiful objects throughout the evening, including outstanding views of the Planet Saturn.

 HOPE TO SEE YOU THERE!